llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/too-small-loop-variable.rst

 This algorithm works for a small amount of objects, but will lead to freeze for a larger user input.

+It's recommended to enable the compiler warning -Wtautological-constant-out-of-range-compare as well, since check does not inspect compile-time constant loop boundaries to avoid overlaps with the warning.

 .. option:: MagnitudeBitsUpperLimit

   Upper limit for the magnitude bits of the loop variable.
 If it's set the check